 If this WordPress plugin has already caught your attention, then check out the WooCommerce stats we’ve put together.
 You’ll find interesting details about how dominant it’s become in the world of e-commerce and how it fares with major competitors such as Shopify and Magento.
 But before we go straight into the article, here are some highlights to put you in good spirits, followed by an explanation of what WooCommerce is and how it works.

-- The WooCommerce plugin has nearly 70 million all-time downloads.
+- The WooCommerce plugin has over 86 million all-time downloads.

 - 93.7% of WordPress online stores choose the WooCommerce plugin.